stephenafamo/bob/website/docs/README.md

 ## 1. Query Builder

-Bob can be used to build queries, this is similar to other pacakges like [squirrel](https://github.com/Masterminds/squirrel) and [goqu](https://github.com/doug-martin/goqu)
+Bob can be used to build queries, this is similar to other packages like [squirrel](https://github.com/Masterminds/squirrel) and [goqu](https://github.com/doug-martin/goqu)

 However, Bob strives to be fully spec compliant.
 As a result, you can build **almost any** query permitted by the dialect.
 And because the query builders are custom crafted for each dialect.
 You are almost unable to build an invalid query.